Do you know what you can do, or what steps should you take, if you have lost a trust deed?

 However, judicial advice is a costly solution and there must be a good level of secondary evidence to satisfy the court that the deed did exist and that it is truly lost.

-If you would like help with respect to lost trust deeds, contact our team of experienced lawyers and accountants by submitting an online enquiry, calling us on 1300 QUINNS or alternatively, +61 2 9223 9166 to arrange a teleconference or appointment.
+If you have lost your trust deed and require expert advice, or for assistance with drafting and safely storing new or existing trusts deeds, contact our team of experienced lawyers and accountants at The Quinn Group by submitting an online enquiry, calling us on 1300 QUINNS or +61 2 9223 9166 to arrange a teleconference or appointment.